sentenz/convention/internal/about/software-design-principles.md

     > The functions `ProcessOrder`, `calculateTotalPrice`, and `saveOrder` have clear and descriptive names that reflect their purpose and functionality.

   - Separation of responsibilities
     > The code separates different responsibilities into separate functions.
-The `ProcessOrder` function focuses on coordinating the overall order processing, while the `calculateTotalPrice` and `saveOrder` functions handle specific tasks.
+The `ProcessOrder` function focuses on coordinating the order processing, while the `calculateTotalPrice` and `saveOrder` functions handle specific tasks.

   - Error handling
     > The code returns meaningful error messages when encountering invalid or unexpected scenarios, improving the clarity of error handling.